bhisaac/5eFP/5eFP-SRD.md

 ### Wounds

-5eFP uses wounds instead of tracking health with points or another method.
+5eFP uses wounds instead of tracking health with hitpoints or another method.
 Wounds are cumulative up to MAX Wounds.

 ### MAX Wounds

 MAX Wounds describes the maximum number of wounds you can have.
 Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds.

+Your MAX Wounds score depends on what kind of character you created.
+Healers have (4 + CON) MAX Wounds.
+Healers are decent combatants with features that protect and heal themselves and others.
+Scoundrals have (4 + CON) MAX Wounds.
+Scoundrels are charismatic opportunists when seen and nearly invisible while unseen.
+Mages have (3 + CON) MAX Wounds.
+Mages are spellcasters or versatile specialists with little or no emphasis on physical training and defense.
+Warriors have (5 + CON) MAX Wounds.
+Warriors are fighters or expert combatants with extensive training in weapons, armor, and warfare.

 ### Dying